 1) The Huns were not entirely ‘nomadic’ in nature –

 In fact, according to Priscus of Panium, who was one of the very eyewitnesses during the Hunnish-Roman conflicts, Attila himself resided in a sort of established ‘large village’, which had wooden enclosures, walls, towers and even a Roman-style bathhouse for the nobles.
-Such literary sources are also complemented on the archaeological level – with evidences of well supplied Hunnish villages on the Hungarian steppe.
-Such settlements tended to have rudimentary defenses of wattle-and-daub walls, while being strategically connected to proximate agricultural lands.
+Such literary sources are also complimented on the archaeological level – with pieces of evidence of well supplied Hunnish villages on the Hungarian steppe.
+Such settlements tended to have rudimentary defenses of wattle-and-daub walls while being strategically connected to proximate agricultural lands.

 2) Attila lived frugally, and conquered with his ‘head’ –